Skip to content

 It captures:

-Review the audit log after any access change — a new admin, a removed member, or an SSO reconfiguration.
+Review the audit log after any access change — a new admin, a removed member, an SSO reconfiguration, or a portal-access edit.
 It's the fastest way to confirm who did what.

 Sign-in hardening